LukeGrahamLandry/franca/devlog.md

 but that makes it pass ((a, b)) isntead of (a, b) to assert_eq.
 But really its just making inline calls actually happen for builtin wrappers which is what i was trying to do anyway. so we've just learned inlining passes arguments wrong somehow. doesn't unbox them.
-Fuck, it's on a function labeled `// TODO: this needs to be an error`. distressing that inlining changed behaviour tho.
+Fuck, it's on a function labeled `// TO-DO: this needs to be an error`. distressing that inlining changed behaviour tho.

 ## web